Explore this course:

 The second semester allows you to apply your skills and knowledge to a specialist area of planning.
 Students can choose from two pathways: 'Planning in the UK' or 'Planning in Europe'.
-For the former, students take a core Integrated Project and two optional modules from the list below.
+For the former, students take core planning and urban design principles and processes modules and one optional module from the list below.
 For the latter, students take the 60-credit module called Planning in Europe.

 - Planning in Europe

-This module enables students to study for semester 2 in either Lyon, France; Aalborg, Denmark; or Milan, Italy under the EU's Erasmus Programme.
+This module enables students to study for semester 2 in either UvA Amsterdam; Aalborg, Denmark; or Milan, Italy under the UK Governments Turing Programme.
 The module is taken in a planning department at an overseas university which offers professional courses.
 The module consists of two broad elements.
 Firstly, project work focusing on the development of a site or area in the location of the exchange.
 Secondly, work focusing on a specialist aspect of planning as carried out in the host country.
 Work will be carried out under the supervision of members of staff in the host institution.60 credits

 - Behaviour in the Built Environment